Vicsicard/top_contractors_denver_1_8_25/PROJECT_STATUS.md

 - None currently blocking deployment

 ## Recent Changes
-- Added 'use client' directive to client components
+- Fixed JSX namespace errors in all components
-- Fixed type definitions across the application
+- Updated tsconfig.json with proper JSX configuration
-- Implemented mock data system
+- Successfully deployed to Vercel
-- Resolved build process issues
+- Added proper React imports across all components
-- Added proper return types to all functions
+- Updated all components to use React.ReactElement
 - Moved unused components to disabled directory

 ## Dependencies